Record Keeping as a Form of Risk Management

 Many records are currently kept by the traditional paper method.
 This may involve a ledger book for financial records with a list of all debits and credits recorded daily.
 If this is your current method and it is adequate for you that is fine.
 The most important things are to keep records and to be consistent.
 Many very successful businesses still use pen and paper record keeping.

 Software packages for record keeping are becoming as industry specific as production agriculture.
 It seems that most industries have software packages developed to assist with record keeping.
 This is very apparent in the program crop area.
 There are several companies who have developed software packages that will assist in record keeping from mapping to profit and loss statements for each field.
-You will need to spend considerable time in data entry when you begin to use the package however, entering information after set up can be made very easy with the addition of a hand held computer.
+You will need to spend considerable time in data entry when you begin to use the package however, entering information after set up can be made very easy with the addition of a smart phone or tablet computer.

 You may also choose to use a combination of paper and electronic.
 If you are uncomfortable with computer use, keeping a daily record of events on paper then entering them into a computer may be your option.
 You may also have another family member (children or grandchildren may enjoy this) or employee use the computer.
 Recording all transactions and happenings on a daily basis is preferred however, during the busy planting or harvesting season, this may not be possible for smaller operations without a dedicated book keeper.
 As previously stated, whatever method you choose, be diligent and consistent.